oracle-livelabs/oci/peoplesoft-fullstack-dr/fsdr-pre-requisites-setup/fsdr-pre-req-setup.md

     ![dbcs home](./images/ashburn-dbcs-home.png)

-2. Click on the relevant DB System.
+2. Click on the relevant PeopleSoft DB System.
 Click on the Database.

     ![ashburn-dbcs-dg](./images/ashburn-dbcs-dg.png)